SU Planning Resources

 Thank you for volunteering and all that you do to create a positive difference in the lives of girls and adults in your community.

 Most Service Unit Team Members, Troop Leaders, Troop Helpers etc. are appointed by selecting their volunteer role(s) from the Opportunity Catalog in their MyGS account.
-Some appointments must be approved by a particular Team Member or by the Volunteer Specialist.
-The Service Unit Manager/Coordinator - HR is responsible to evaluate, assess, and track background screening dates, training records and assist with recognition of volunteers within the Service Unit by using the bi-monthly Service Unit Roster Reports they are provided.
+Some appointments must be approved by a particular Team Member or by the Volunteer Manager-Troop Support.
+The DMC in partnership with the Service Unit Leads are responsible to evaluate, assess, and track background screening dates, training records and assist with recognition of volunteers within the Service Unit by using the bi-monthly Service Unit Roster Reports they are provided.

 VOLUNTEER ACCOUNTABILITIES